 SUNDAY: 9-10am Yoga on Church Street! (donation, rotating instructors)

-MORE CLASSES COMING in JULY at the NEW STUDIO!
+WE ARE MOVING TO 230 COLLEGE STREET!!!
+MORE CLASSES COMING in August at the NEW STUDIO!
+Will announce when move is complete!

 also other Workshops, specialty classes, guest teachers and teacher trainings.
 Check the workshops page.